kogakure/website-11ty-stefanimhoff.de/src/posts/2010/vim.md

 The first time I stumbled upon Vim (or Vi) a couple of years ago, when I first had to edit any file on a server and none of my fancy editors worked there.
 The first time I worked with Vi(m) was my natural reaction: <q>WTF, I can not tap until I press i?
 Who invents such a crap?</q>.

 But because I, as a web worker inevitably have to work on the server, again and again, I could not avoid learning either Vim or Nano.
 And so, for years, I coped quite well with four or five Vim keys.
 But I was **so** wrong.
 Wrong.
 Wrong.
-Realy wrong.
+Really wrong.

 Three years ago I had already tried to learn Vim and had failed miserably.
 Why?